pema99/faceless/README.md

 # How to use
 To build, open the solution is Visual Studio 2019 and build both 32 and 64 bit targets in Release mode.
 The output driver will go to `bin/drivers/faceless`.
 This driver (the whole faceless folder) can be put in `Steam/steamapps/common/SteamVR/drivers` for use.

-To use this, you must open your `Steam/config/steamvr.vrsettings` file and set the "activateMultipleDrivers" key true under the "steamvr" sections:
+To use this, you must open your `Steam/config/steamvr.vrsettings` file and set the `activateMultipleDrivers` key true under the `steamvr` sections:
 ```json
 "steamvr" : {
       "activateMultipleDrivers" : true